-- No calculators, cell phones, pagers, ipods, or other electronic devices are permitted to be on during the tests. - No notes, books, or other of your papers may be used during the tests. - The only items permitted on your desk during the test are the test paper and scratch paper provided by the instructor, and pen, pencil, and eraser. - No bulky clothing or hats are permitted to be worn during the test. - No talking will be permitted in the test room until all the tests have been turned in. - If a student MUST miss a scheduled test or exam, the student should supply a legitimate reason and evidence for the reason to the instructor at least a week before the test or exam so that an alternate test can be scheduled.
-For the Final Exam, the alternate exam date is the evening of April 27.
+- No calculators, cell phones, pagers, ipods, or other electronic devices are permitted to be on during the tests. - No notes, books, or other of your papers may be used during the tests. - The only items permitted on your desk during the test are the test paper, scratch paper provided by the instructor, and pen, pencil, and eraser. - No bulky clothing or hats are permitted to be worn during the test. - No talking will be permitted in the test room until all the tests have been turned in. - If a student MUST miss a scheduled test or exam, the student should supply a legitimate reason and evidence for the reason to the instructor at least a week before the test or exam so that an alternate test can be scheduled.
+An alternate exam date for the Final will be scheduled before December 8.
 For unexpected emergencies, the student should notify the instructor as soon as possible and provide evidence of the emergency in order for an alternative test or exam to be scheduled.

-A sample final and the official final from Fall 2006 will be on the Department's webpage.
+A sample final and the official final from Spring 2007 will be on the Department's webpage.